 Dropbox is one of the most brilliant and outstanding cloud storage services for users to stash various data and offers users a convenient way to access the data there as long as the internet is available.
 With Dropbox, users can share files and collaborate with co-workers easily and efficiently, which improves work efficiency and saves time.

 However, Dropbox only offers 2GB of free storage space, which means most users need to upgrade their accounts to get more storage space and store more data.
 Though Dropbox makes it easier for users to save different types of data, it’s not a backup service.
-Thus, it’s recommended to backup Dropbox to the hard drive to protect data.
+Thus, it’s recommended to learn how to backup Dropbox to hard drive to protect data.

 Also, there’re other Pros by backing up Dropbox data to external hard drive:

 - Access Dropbox Data Offline.
 Dropbox offers you a convenient way to access data anywhere/anytime.
 However, if the internet is not accessible, you are not able to access your files or folders on Dropbox.
-Contrastingly, once you backup your Dropbox data to hard drive, you can access your files/folders offline.
+Contrastingly, once you learn how to backup Dropbox to external drive, you can access your files/folders offline.